dymmond/edgy/docs/fields.md

 #### Using phases

-`to_model` receives an argument named phase.
+The `CURRENT_PHASE` ContextVariable contains the current phase.
 If used outside of a model context it defaults to an empty string.

 Within a model context it contains the current phase it is called for: